microsoft/YamUI/README.md

 ### Building some components

-* Develop components in the `/src/components` directory.
+* `npm run create:component` and provide the necessary information.
-* Include a `<ComponentName>.md` file in your component's directory with usage examples.
+* Tweak `<ComponentName>.md` file in your component's directory with usage examples.
 These examples are important because they document how components should be used and what options/configurations they accept.
 These examples will also be used in visual diff regression tests to ensure new changes are deliberate and approved before PRs are merged.
 * The dev server will pick up any changes you make to components, and automatically update the app in your browser using Hot Module Replacement.

 ### Writing unit tests